jisshub/nodejs-api-express-mongodb-masterclass/advanced_middlewares.md

 # using a middleware to do similar functionalities in various models

-- Similar functionalities in diif controllers of Model are implemented in a middleare rather than repeating that same thing in controllers.
+- Similar functionalities in diif controllers of Model are implemented in a middleware rather than repeating that same thing in controllers.

 - create a middleware _advancedResults.js_